2600hz/community-scripts/bash_completion.d/README.md

 (i.e. You will be able to tab complete to something like "sup stepswitch_maintenance process_number/1" which tells you that process_number takes one argument.
 On execution, it needs to be removed (and the argument added).
 Example:  "sup stepswitch_maintenance process_number +12125551212"

+4) Some modules have comments or do multiple exports so they don't auto-complete properly.
+If you find one fix it :) or let us know and we will correct it, thanks!

 Happy tab completing!